SarthakBhat22/Distributed-File-System/DFS_GUIDE.md

 ## Quick Start

 ### Option 1: Manual Start
-The easiest way to start the dfs would be to manually run each command in a terminal.
-This method also requires the user to make any changes to the endpoints directlty in the code.
+The most straight forward way to start the dfs would be to manually run each command in a terminal.
+The endpoints can be changed by the user manually if needed.
 1. **Start NameNode** (Terminal 1):
    ```bash
    python name1.py